Docker Commands

 Docker Network

-- Check list of avilable networks.
+- Check the list of available networks.

 docker network ls